 “And what would this new, unwed Warden King want in exchange for such a campaign, I wonder?”
 Kivi retorted dryly; Seppä saw her eyes flash in the light of a passing torch and he suddenly realized that he had lost his argument.

 He hadn’t missed her emphasis on the word ‘unwed’, either.
 There was a long, expectant pause before the smithy replied reluctantly:

 “I can hear it in your voice, Seppä - all of this sounds quite wonderful.
 A princess’ dream and a pragmatic solution to the ills of our Kin,” Kivi stopped briefly on a landing and turned her body squarely toward Seppä.
 “But you forget - the Warden knows nothing of our culture or our ways.
-If I were to create an allegiance to him through through marriage, I would never truly rule Kivi Torni as my mothers before me.
-I would either be voiceless as his queen, locked safely away in Durial, or I would be his regent, powerless to rule my Kin as my own.”
+If I were to create an alliance to him through marriage, I would never truly rule Kivi Torni as my mothers before me.
+I would either be voiceless as his queen, locked safely away in Durial, or I would be his regent, powerless to rule our country of Hjälm as my own.”

 Seppä’s old heart broke a little at the look of fear, defiance, and horror that flickered across Kivi’s face like the flames on the wall beside them.

 “You don’t know for certain that he would ask for a betrothal,” the blacksmith insisted reasonably.
 “It is entirely possible that in exchange for helping you win back Kivi Torni, he asks for something else.
 A tithe, perhaps; or a political alliance of some sort.”